Humpo/mastermind/README.md

 Record and Playback
 ==========
--These python 2.x Programs both read and run keyboard inputs.
+-These python 2.x Programs both read and run keyboard inputs and are names as such.